There are so many reasons why you shouldn’t judge yourself.

+The big question we are going to look at is where all of the judgment comes from.
 When you are judging yourself, you are sending out negative energy to yourself, which affects the quality of your life.
 If you are judging yourself, you might be unhappy with some part of your life or feeling as though something is wrong with you.
-The first step to stop judging yourself is to get to the root of the judgment and change your inner dialogue.
+The first step to stop judging and self-love your way to feeling amazing is to get to the root of the judgment and change some inner dialogue.

 Study your written judgments